John Peter Sesay

-John Peter Sesay (born 8 May 2003) is a Sierra Leonean footballer who plays as a midfielder for German club Rot-Weiß Koblenz, on loan from Darmstadt 98.
+John Peter Sesay (born 8 May 2003) is a Sierra Leonean footballer who plays as a midfielder for Austrian third-tier Regionalliga club SK Bischofshofen.

 Career

 Sesay was born in Freetown.
 After playing youth football for SV Niederursel, Rot-Weiss Frankfurt and Darmstadt 98, Sesay made his senior debut on 24 July 2021 as a substitute in a 2–0 2.
 Bundesliga defeat to Jahn Regensburg.

 On 4 August 2022, Sesay joined Rot-Weiß Koblenz on loan.

+On 21 July 2023, Sesay joined UT Pétange from Luxembourg on loan.